qmBase/docs/docs/faqs/change-notification-document-management.md

 ### What about the employees who left the company, do they still receive notifications about the changes on the previous articles?

 The answer to the question depends on whether the employee has already reviewed the article revision in a particular amount of time or not.
 If the employee reviewed the article revision then his data will be preserved as a historical log of events done on articles.
-However, if he has never reviewed the article revision then he will be detached from the reviewer list.
+However, if he has never reviewed the article revision then he will be detached from the reviewer list once the revision is published.